 Grootberg Lodge – 2 nights.

-Grootberg Lodge is a place I saw on Instagram and began to dream about staying there: it is perched on the edge of a cliff overlooking a vast canyon – it just looked so stunning, I was determined to stay there.
+Grootberg Lodge is a place I saw on Instagram and began to dream about staying there: it is perched on the edge of a cliff overlooking a vast canyon.
+It just looked so stunning, I was determined to stay there.
 And the experience lived up to the expectation: it was beautiful, and we were so well looked after by the team there.
 It is also set up to benefit its community directly, as it is wholly owned by a conservancy.
-It was one of the best places we stayed in Namibia.
+It was one of the best lodges in Namibia in which I stayed.

 Day 10: Rhino tracking or a Cultural Tour

 Grootberg offers a number of activities, which you can sign up for, including rhino tracking, elephant tracking and a cultural tour.